verbof/PARDISO.jl/README.md

 * Complex Symmetric

 ## PARDISO initialization
-Before performing any operation using PARDISO, it is needed to initialize the **ParDiSO** object using the `initPARDISO` function.
+Before performing any operation using PARDISO, it is needed to initialize the **ParDiSo** object using the `initPARDISO` function.

 _*Important*: **never** change the values of `pt`_.